This post is sponsored by Boiron® and PTPA.As always, all opinions and statements are my own and were not influenced in any way.

 They say that colic is usually when a healthy baby cries for more than 3 hours a day, at least 3 days a week, for over 3 weeks.
-It usually starts around 2-3 weeks of life and may be worse in the evening or during the night.
+It starts around 2-3 weeks old and may be worse in the evening or during the night.

 Wrap that baby up like a tight little burrito just like the hospital showed you upon arrival.
-Babies love the feeling of tightness since they didn’t have much room in the womb.
+Babies love the feeling of tightness since it reminds them of the womb.

-Hold baby face down on your arm so that their stomach has pressure which may alleviate some gas discomfort.
+Hold baby face down on your arm so that their stomach has pressure.
+This may alleviate some gas discomfort.
 More on this below.

 Sometimes babies just need a change of scenery.
-There are many times I’ve used this method myself when I couldn’t get my girl to settle down or take a nap, and it worked like a charm!
-Most of the time I’d go back to the house and sit in the driveway with the stereo on and the car off just so she’d stay asleep for a little while.
+There are many times I’ve used this method myself when I couldn’t get my girls to settle down or take a nap, and it worked like a charm!

 Research indicates that the type of bacteria in the infant’s digestive system may determine whether a child is colicky.
 This suggests a role for probiotics to help support a balance of good bacteria in the digestive tract of colicky infants.
 In particular, the probiotic Lactobacillus reuteri has been clinically shown in multiple studies to reducing crying time in colicky infants.

-Comforting probiotics are a great way to improve the good bacteria in baby’s digestive system, which helps promote digestive comfort.
-GERBER Soothe products (drops and powder formula) contain L. reuteri, a comforting probiotic that is safe for infants and similar to those found in breast milk.
+Comforting probiotics are a great way to improve the good bacteria in babies digestive system, which helps promote digestive comfort.
+Combine Boiron ColicComfort relief drops and a good baby probiotic for maximum relief.